 7. Can I use my existing lava rocks as a filler under my fire glass?

 Most definitely, YES!
 By serving as a filler, lava rocks are a convenient, cost-effective way to reduce the amount of fire glass you need to buy.
 This is a hugely helpful money-saver if you’re the owner of a large or deep fire pit.
 As long as you have 1” to 2” of fire glass over your lava rocks, and the lava rocks are no longer visible, you’re golden.
 If you don’t have lava rocks and you have a large and deep fire pit to fill, try purchasing some pebble stones from your local Home Depot or Lowe’s.
 These make a great filler at a low cost.

 8. What type of fire glass should I buy?

 The answer to this depends on what look you’re trying to achieve for your outdoor fire feature.
+There is no best fire glass, rather it’s a design choice.
 Do you want to add some glam and glitter?
 If so, go with the 1/2” reflective tempered fire glass.
 The reflective backing and smooth finish on the glass will give you the most luster and sparkle possible.
 Plus, the 1/2” reflective tempered fire glass is the most popular of all fire glass types, so you can’t go wrong with this choice.